Insights Payroll

 Velmont Crest’s UAE accounting specialists provide outsourced payroll processing for UAE SMEs including WPS submission, gratuity and leave-accrual tracking, Nafis Emiratisation register maintenance, contract-renewal scheduling reminders and inspection-readiness documentation.

 The standard engagement covers monthly payroll processing, WPS or zone-specific submission, gratuity and leave-accrual tracking, payslip generation, integration with the client’s accounting software (Xero, Zoho, QuickBooks), and a quarterly compliance review covering the checklist items above.
 We coordinate with the client’s PRO for visa-related work and with the client’s HR adviser on Nafis hiring strategy where requested.
-We publish transparent pricing and offer a free discovery call.
+We scope a fixed quote against your headcount and structure rather than publishing a rate card, and we offer a free discovery call.

 We are not a MoHRE-licensed PRO or visa-services agency.
 We are not a Federal Tax Authority registered tax agent.
 Our scope is the payroll, bookkeeping and supporting documentation layer.